drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Flexibility of The Ligand
 *[Ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.

-The flexibility of a ligand has direct consequences on the binding capabilities of the molecule and on the potency of the biological action.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/flexibility-ligand-23db088a'><i class='fa fa-play' aria-hidden='true'></i></button>The flexibility of a ligand has direct consequences on the binding capabilities of the molecule and on the potency of the biological action.
 To understand ligand interactions, the bioactive conformation of the ligand and its probability of existence are of central importance.
 Making a flexible molecule rigid is a common strategy used to discover potent analogs.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[bioactive conformation]: The geometry adopted by a ligand when it binds to its biological target.